 Given her dissatisfaction, we discussed method changes.

-The Copper coil, since it contains no hormone is unlikely to be blamed for weight changes.
+Since it contains no hormone, the Copper coil is unlikely to be blamed for weight changes.

 We’ll have to see how it goes.

 The solution was a lot simpler with the next contraceptive challenge consultation.